midudev/s3-folder-upload/README.md

 ## AWS Credentials

-In order to use this module, you'll need a file `aws-credentials.json` in the root of your project with the keys needed for upload files to the bucket.
+In order to use this module, you'll need to have AWS Credentials.
+You can load them, two ways:

+* By passing directly to the method as second parameter.
+* By having a ENV variable with the path to a file with the credentials.
+  The ENV variable is `AWS_CREDENTIALS_PATH` and it should have `accessKeyId`, `secretAccessKey`, `region` and `bucket`.

 ## Install